 We may allow, if permitted by state law, an original Roth IRA beneficiary(ies) (the beneficiary(ies) who is entitled to receive distribution(s) from an inherited Roth IRA at the time of your death) to name a successor beneficiary(ies) for the inherited Roth IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during the original Roth IRA beneficiary's(ies') lifetime.
 Unless otherwise specified, each beneficiary designation form that the original Roth IRA beneficiary(ies) files with us will cancel all previous ones.
 The consent of a successor beneficiary(ies) shall not be required for the original Roth IRA beneficiary(ies) to revoke a successor beneficiary(ies) designation.
 If the original Roth IRA beneficiary(ies) does not designate a successor beneficiary(ies), his or her estate will be the successor beneficiary.
-In no event shall the successor beneficiary(ies) be able to extend the distribution period beyond that required for the original IRA beneficiary.
+In no event shall the successor beneficiary(ies) be able to extend the distribution period beyond that required for the original Roth IRA beneficiary.

-Minor Named as Beneficiary - If, upon the death of the original account owner, a Beneficiary known by custodian to be a minor or otherwise under a legal disability is entitled to receive any or all of the undistributed assets of the account, custodian may, in its absolute discretion, make all or any part of the distribution to 1) the Legal Guardian, Conservator, or other legal representative as authorized and appointed by the court under the minor beneficiary's applicable state law, or 2) an UGMA/UTMA Custodian appointed for such Beneficiary, by the original account holder, under the Uniform Gift to Minors Act (UGMA) or Uniform Transfer to Minors Act (UTMA) or similar act (any such UGMA/UTMA Custodian designation must be in writing and filed with Stifel IRA Custodian prior to the death of the original account owner), or (3) such Beneficiary's parent or surviving parent, if any, otherwise in the name of some other person selected by the original account owner's court-appointed personal representative (e.g., executor, administrator), in each case, who shall be the UGMA/UTMA Custodian for such Beneficiary under the Uniform Gift to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) or similar act of the state of domicile of the original account owner at death, unless such original account owner specifically opts out of this automatic UGMA/UTMA Custodian designation.
+Minor Named as Beneficiary - If upon the death of the original account owner, a Beneficiary known by the Custodian (Stifel, Nicolaus & Company, Incorporated) to be a minor or otherwise under a legal disability is entitled to receive any or all of the undistributed assets of the account, the Custodian may, in its absolute discretion, make all or any part of the distribution to 1) the Legal Guardian, Conservator, or other legal representative as authorized and appointed by the court under the minor beneficiary's applicable state law or 2) a custodian appointed for such Beneficiary, by the original account holder, under the Uniform Gift to Minors Act (UGMA) or Uniform Transfer to Minors Act (UTMA) or similar act.
+The designated Custodian under UGMA or UTMA must be in writing and filed with Stifel, Nicolaus & Company, Incorporated prior to the death of the original account holder.